KieranWynn/pyquaternion/docs/features.md

 > **`is_unit(tolerance=1e-14)`**

-**Returns:** `True` if the Quaternion object is of unit length to within the specified tolerance value. `False` otherwise.

 **Params:**

-* `tolerance` - maximum absolute value by which the norm can differ from 1.0 for the object to be considered a unit quaternion.
+* `tolerance` - [optional] - maximum absolute value by which the norm can differ from 1.0 for the object to be considered a unit quaternion.
 Defaults to `1e-14`.

+**Returns:** `True` if the Quaternion object is of unit length to within the specified tolerance value. `False` otherwise.

 ## Inversion
 > **`inverse()`**